Chemical eye burns

 Alkali burns are the most dangerous.
 Alkalis or chemicals that have a high pH penetrate the surface of the eye and can cause severe injury to both the external structures like the cornea and the internal structures like the lens.
 In general, more damage occurs with higher pH chemicals.

-- Common alkali substances contain the hydroxides of ammonia, caustic soda, potassium hydroxide, magnesium and lime.
+- Common alkali substances contain the hydroxides of ammonia, caustic soda, potassium, magnesium and lime.

 - Substances you may have at home that contain these chemicals include cleaning products (ammonia), drain cleaners (caustic soda), oven cleaners, plaster or cement (lime) and fertilisers.